Doc Dissections

 Ob Hospitalist Group

 Dr. Dimino is passionate about reducing maternal mortality and morbidity by increasing access to superior health care for all women and their unborn babies.
-Dr. Dimino has had an active role with the Texas Medical Association for more than a decade and currently serves on their Committee on Reproductive, Women’s, and Perinatal Health.
+Dr. Dimino has had an active role with the Texas Medical Association for more than a decade and currently serves on its Committee on Reproductive, Women’s, and Perinatal Health.

 Dr. Erik Handberg